-Article 114 (1) In order to commence proceedings for a forced sale at auction, the enforcement court must issue an order commencing forced-sale-at-auction proceedings, and order a court enforcement officer to confiscate the document proving the nationality of the vessel and any other documents needed for the vessel to sail (hereinafter referred to as the "ship's papers") and to submit them to the enforcement court; provided, however, that the order to a court enforcement officer is not necessary if the ship's papers have already been confiscated based on a commencement order issued prior to that commencement order.
+Article 114 (1) To commence proceedings for a compulsory auction, the enforcement court must issue an order commencing compulsory auction proceedings, and order a court enforcement officer to confiscate the document proving the nationality of the vessel and any other documents needed for the vessel to sail (referred to as the "ship's papers" below) and to submit them to the enforcement court; provided, however, that the order to a court enforcement officer is not necessary if the ship's papers have already been

-- (2) In an order commencing forced-sale-at-auction proceedings, the enforcement court must declare that a vessel must be seized for the obligee and prohibit the obligor from making the vessel depart. - (3) When a court enforcement officer has confiscated the ship's papers prior to the service of an order commencing forced-sale-at-auction proceedings or registration of a seizure, the seizure becomes effective at the time of the confiscation.
+- confiscated based on a commencement order issued before that commencement order. - (2) In an order commencing compulsory auction proceedings, the enforcement court must declare that a vessel must be seized for the obligee and prohibit the obligor from allowing the vessel to depart. - (3) When a court enforcement officer has confiscated the ship's papers before the service of an order commencing compulsory auction proceedings or registration of a seizure, the seizure becomes effective at the time of the confiscation.

-(Order to Deliver the Ship's Papers Prior to the Filing of a Petition for Enforcement Against a Vessel)
+(Order to Deliver the Ship's Papers Before the Filing of a Petition for Vessel Enforcement)

-- Article 115 (1) If it is likely that enforcement against a vessel will become extremely difficult unless the ship's papers are confiscated prior to the filing of a petition for enforcement against the vessel, the district court having jurisdiction in the locality of the vessel's registry (or, for a vessel without registry, the place designated by the Supreme Court) may, upon petition, order the obligor to deliver the ship's papers to a court enforcement officer.
-If there are pressing circumstances, the district court having jurisdiction in the locality of the vessel may also issue this order. - (2) The court may render a judicial decision under the provisions of the preceding paragraph without hearing oral arguments. - (3) In order to file the petition referred to in paragraph (1), a petitioner must present an authenticated copy of an enforceable title of obligation and make a prima facie showing of the grounds prescribed in that paragraph. - (4) A court enforcement officer must, when the obligee fails to submit a document or electronic or magnetic record proving that the obligee has filed a petition for enforcement against a vessel within five days from the day on which the court enforcement officer received delivery of the ship's papers, return the ship's papers to the obligor. - (5) An immediate appeal may be filed against an order under the provisions of paragraph (1). - (6) The immediate appeal referred to in the preceding paragraph does not have the effect of staying enforcement. - (7) The provisions of Article 55, paragraphs (8) through (10) apply mutatis mutandis to an order under the provisions of paragraph (1).
+- Article 115 (1) If it is likely that vessel enforcement will become extremely difficult unless the ship's papers are confiscated before the filing of a petition for vessel enforcement, the district court having jurisdiction in the locality of the vessel's registry (or, for a vessel without registry, the place designated by the Supreme Court) may, upon petition, order the obligor to deliver the ship's papers to a court enforcement officer.
+If there are pressing circumstances, the district court having jurisdiction in the locality of the vessel may also issue this order. - (2) The court may render a judicial decision under the preceding paragraph without hearing oral arguments. - (3) To file the petition referred to in paragraph (1), a petitioner must present an authenticated copy of an enforceable title of obligation and make a prima facie showing of the grounds prescribed in that paragraph. - (4) A court enforcement officer must, when the obligee fails to submit a document or electronic or magnetic record proving that the obligee has filed a petition for vessel enforcement within five days from the day on which the court enforcement officer received delivery of the ship's papers, return the ship's papers to the obligor. - (5) An immediate appeal may be filed against an order under paragraph (1). - (6) The immediate appeal referred to in the preceding paragraph does not have the effect of staying enforcement. - (7) The provisions of Article 55, paragraphs (8) through (10) apply mutatis mutandis to an order under paragraph (1).